hipc-book/hipc-book.github.io/_lectures/2-architectures.md

 In contrast to Intel, AMD and IBM, Arm do not fabricate their own processors, and instead licence the architectures to other companies.
 This business model has proven particularly successful in the smartphone market, where over 90% of all mobile phones use at least one ARM processor.

 In recent years, ARM has emerged as a serious competitor in both personal computing and supercomputing.
 In 2020, Apple adopted the ARM architecture in their Apple M1 processors, now found in all new Apple Mac computers, and in 2018, Astra became the fastest ARM-based supercomputer in the Top500, with a performance of 1.529 PetaFLOP/s.
-This was subsequently followed by Fugaku reaching #1 with the ARMv8-based A64FX architecture.
+This was subsequently followed by Fugaku reaching #1 in 2020 with the ARMv8-based A64FX architecture.

 > **Further Reading**
 >